Frequently Asked Questions

 Who can I call after hours?

-Callers should call the main number (440-205-5755).
+If you have questions or concerns after hours, please call the main number (440-205-5755).
 Lake Health University Hospitals Seidman Cancer Center has an answering service that takes calls beginning at 5:00 p.m.
 Monday-Friday and 24 hours a day Saturday and Sunday.

 Can I take antioxidants to improve the effect of radiation?